evelynjulia/a500_notebooks/notebooks/project_list.md

   - submit the project as a pull request

-  - black and flake8 should pass silently
+  - black and flake8 should pass silently (test formatters).
+      This makes it conform to the python standard.
+Can use these inside VS code

-  - should use standard numpy docstrings
+  - should use standard numpy docstrings (types of parameters and returns)

   - checkin notebooks as python files

+  - need one function in a library at least and should have one test for the code

   - use context.py to make your library available to your notebook

   - functions should live in your library module

   - have at least one unit test

+  - Need an env.yml file so that we can reproduct the environment that we're using so that someone else can run our code

 # Project list for A500